 - Legal/ Compliance

 - Change Management

-- Role 2: HR - The preferred candidate will possess skills and experience to handle the personnel challenges of a large and growing staff body including reviewing performance of multiple senior staff, remuneration decisions regarding salaries, HR and legal expertise to handle grievance cases or where redundancies are planned, staff engagement and development.
+- Role 2: HR - The preferred candidate will possess skills and experience to handle the personal challenges of a large and growing staff body including reviewing the performance of multiple senior staff, remuneration decisions regarding salaries, HR and legal expertise to handle grievance cases or where redundancies are planned, staff engagement and development.

 6 hours /month minimum.

 Location of Board Meetings and Trust Website